Not many schools in Ohio provide Urban & Regional Planning as a degree. No more than 3 to be exact.

-Dependent on your school aid, your urban & regional planning degree could cost anywhere around $92,220 to $267,517 in Ohio.
+Dependent on your school aid, your Urban & Regional Planning degree could cost anywhere around $98,946 to $287,261 in Ohio.

 It's hard to find a better school than Ohio State University - Main Campus if you want to study Urban & Regional Planning.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Urban Planning.
 Based in Columbus, Ohio, this university is best suited for students who thrive in a city atmosphere.

 It's hard to beat Miami University - Oxford if you wish to study Urban & Regional Planning.
-After getting their bachelor's degree, urban planning students usually make about $41,182 in the first five years of their career.
+Urban planning majors from Miami University - Oxford get a earnings boost of approximately 6.9% over the average earnings of urban & regional planning majors.
 Students who enjoy a more slow-paced life will appreciate Miami University - Oxford's location in the small town of Oxford, Ohio.

 Ranked #2 in Ohio for value for the money, we might have expected this university's excellent academic programs to command a higher price.
 Since 12.8% of Miami of Ohio's student body is from outside the United States, you'll have plenty of chances to interact with students from all over the world.
 A virtual tour could be a great way to find out more about Miami University - Oxford.